abdullahtariq/swapapitest/README.md

 This project was build using react and flux.
-The purpose of this project was to create basic api calling to Star War SWAPI API  with [Create React App](https://swapi.co/).
+The purpose of this project was to create basic api calling to Star War API [SWAPI](https://swapi.co/).

 ## Available Scripts